meucaa/meucaa.github.io/scala-optional.md

 layout: default
 ---

-# Scala: Options are not optional
+# Scala: Using Option is not optional

 ## Context